hivtools/hint/README.md

 - MINOR version when you add functionality in a backwards compatible manner, and
 - PATCH version when you make backwards compatible bug fixes.

+This may cause relatively frequently conflicts since more than one person is likely to be working on a new version at a time.
+In this case, you should give your branch its own new version number, rather than rolling your changes into the same version number as changes from another branch.

 ### Distribution
 A docker image containing the app is created as part of the BuildKite build.
 To create such an image locally,